 Other interpretations state that being bitten by a snake is lucky while killing one is considered extremely unlucky.
 Seeing a vast snake forewarns a possible misfortune.
 Seeing a snake come out of a body part symbolizes that the body part will soon be in some physical trouble.
 Dreaming of a snake in water signifies purity.
 In fact, according to Swapna Shastra, snake dreams indicate only positivity.
 If a snake bites a person, it foretells the curing of an ailment.
 And if a person chews or eats a snake, it indicates incoming wealth and children.

 However, not all Hindu interpretations are positive.
 Swami Shivanand saw snakes as sly and dangerous.
 Therefore, dreaming of them only means that someone’s out there to harm you.
-As per Hindu Astrology, the presence of a snake in your chart is more often than not something negative.
+As per Indian Vedic Astrology, the presence of a snake in your chart is more often than not something negative.